wassname/discovering_latent_knowledge/mjc_notes.md

   - https://github.com/davidbau/baukit/blob/main/baukit/nethook.py
   - `out = edit_out(out, layer_name)`
   - but **honest_llama seperates it's states by head**.
 But are the intervening on the hiddenstate after output... no they are intervening on the layers... so head.
 Yeah it makes sense now!

+# 2023-10-15 18:48:00

+Ok so I got a center of mass intervention to the heads :)

+Now I just need to debug the dataloading script... nesxt week

+TODO: I need to split test train based on example_i, not row!